CookingApps/CookingApps/README.md

 ## Meet the Chef

 <p>I build scalable systems and real-world products that solve problems and impact lives.
 Yeah, that’s basically it.
 It’s kind of cool, innit?
-That superpower of turning lines of jargon into something real — watching it come to life… and sometimes watching it **almost** break too lol.
+That superpower of turning lines of jargon into something real — watching it come to life… and sometimes watching it <b>almost</b> break too lol.
 But yeah what doesnt kill a thing make it stronger rii?</p>

 <p>I have 4 years of experience doing this — building mobile apps, websites, APIs… pretty much anything that runs on code. </p>